Cardi B Says Her Team First Worried That Pregnancy Could Ruin The Rapper’s Career

 The 25-year-old rapper hailing from the Bronx, New York announced her pregnancy during a performance on Saturday Night Live in April.

-While pregnant, Cardi has managed to successfully promoted her first studio album, Invasion Of Privacy, with countless appearances, performances, interviews and music video shoots.
-The hard work paid off when her first album not only topped the Billboard charts, but also set a record for the most first week streams by a female artist on Apple Music.
+While pregnant, Cardi has managed to successfully promote her first studio album, Invasion Of Privacy, with countless appearances, performances, interviews and music video shoots.
+The hard work paid off when her first album not only topped the Billboard charts, but also set a record for the most first-week streams by a female artist on Apple Music.

 However, those working closely with the rapper born Belcalis Almanzar did not always know that things would turn out this way.
 At one point, Cardi recalled her team and close friends being apprehensive about her balancing a music career and child.

 “It was like, ‘You can’t do this.
-This might f**k up your career,’ ” the rapper told Rolling Stone in an article released Wednesday.
+This might f**k up your career,'” the rapper told Rolling Stone in an article released Wednesday.

-Cardi said her rapper fiancé Offset, one third of the hip-hop trio Migos, smiled when he learned that they would bring a child into the world together.
+Cardi said her rapper fiancé Offset, one-third of the hip-hop trio Migos, smiled when he learned that they would bring a child into the world together.
 It was Offset who convinced Cardi that there were no options other than to have their child and continue being successful.

-The pregnant rapper explained why she was initially worried saying, “a lot of successful women have kids, and a lot of successful artists have kids, but not at the peak of their career.”
+The pregnant rapper explained why she was initially worried, saying, “a lot of successful women have kids, and a lot of successful artists have kids, but not at the peak of their career.”

 Offset has three other children by three different women which some people have teased Cardi about.
 Still, she insists that he is a good man who she loves.